albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 ```

 ### Database

-In `br.com.alura.orgs/model/source/`, we also create the `ItemDatabase.kt`, the database class that defines the database configuration and serves as the app's main access point to the persisted data.
-This classe must be annotated with `@Database`, followed by entities, version, and exportSchema parameters.
+The database class defines the database configuration and serves as the app's main access point to the persisted data.
+We'll create our in the `br.com.alura.orgs/model/source/ItemDatabase.kt`.
+This class must be annotated with `@Database`, followed by entities, version, and exportSchema parameters.
 The entities define all the entity classes that the database operates on.
 The version defines the database version and needs to be changed when the database structure is altered.
 Finally, the exportSchema defines the room library will automatically export the database schema to a .json file whenever the database is created or upgraded.

 Since each RoomDatabase instance is fairly expensive, and we rarely need access to multiple instances within a single process, the singleton design pattern is a good way to create and expose the database.
 The database instance requires an application context, the database class, and a database name.
-For this example, we decided to apply `fallbackToDestructiveMigration()`, which, when upgrading the database, means that all existing data will be deleted and the database will be reset, starting from a fresh state with the new schema.
+In this case, we decided to apply `fallbackToDestructiveMigration()`, which, when upgrading the database, means that all existing data will be deleted and the database will be reset, starting from a fresh state with the new schema.

 ```kotlin
 @Database(entities = [Item::class], version = 1, exportSchema = false)